Gauge dependence of scalar-induced gravitational waves from isocurvature perturbations: Analytical results

 In the transverse-traceless (TT) gauge, gauge modes also contribute to the transfer function $T_E(x)$, due to residual gauge freedom during the radiation-dominated era.
 By accounting for these residual gauge transformations, the source function inherits contributions from the transfer function structure.
 As a result, the source term in the TT gauge can be analytically evaluated, and the expression takes the following form: \begin{widetext}

 \end{widetext}

-Substituting the TT source, Eq.~\eqref{FuvS}, into the kernel definitions \eqref{ICS} yields exact analytic expressions for $I_c(d,s,x)$ and $I_s(d,s,x)$, but the resulting expressions are several pages lengthy\footnote{The analytic expressions of $I_{c/s}(d,s,x)$ are available but are too long to print; all figures are obtained by direct evaluation of the exact expressions.
+Substituting the TT source, Eq.~\eqref{FuvS}, into the kernel definitions \eqref{ICS} yields exact analytic expressions for $I_c(d,s,x)$ and $I_s(d,s,x)$, but the resulting expressions are several pages lengthy \footnote{The analytic expressions of $I_{c/s}(d,s,x)$ are available but are too long to print; all figures are obtained by direct evaluation of the exact expressions.
 An ancillary repository in Mathematica files used to evaluate them accompanies this work.}.
 We therefore do not reproduce them in the main text.
-The large $x$ behaviour shows a clear late-time increase of the squared kernels (Fig.~\ref{fig:TT_kernels}) that mirrors the late–time growth of the source (Fig.~\ref{fig:TT_source}), in sharp contrast with the bounded evolution seen in the longitudinal gauge.
+At large $x$, the source exhibits clear late-time growth (Fig.~\ref{fig:TT_source}), which is mirrored by a corresponding increase in the squared kernels (Fig.~\ref{fig:TT_kernels}), in sharp contrast with the bounded evolution in the longitudinal gauge.